My Computer Guy 20412 32nd Dr SE, Bothell, WA 98012, (425)893-9609, http://www.my-computer-guy.com

 2. Use automatic backup if possible.
 (Because we tend to forget.)

 3. Store backups off site.
-(Chances are against a catastrophe happening in two places.)
+(Odds are against a catastrophe from happening in two places.)

 4. Use more than one method.
 (Sometimes backups fail.)